rritec/powerbi/Notebooks/PBI_02_02_Power_Pivot_DAX_Metrics.md

     - count number of rows when holiday flag is *False*
         - *Hint*: use below formula inside the measure
         - COUNTAX(FILTER(count_understanding,count_understanding[Holiday Flag]=FALSE()),count_understanding[Holiday Flag])
+1. What is Implicity Mesure.
+    - Implicit measures are automatic behaviors that allow visuals to summarize model column data.
+1. What is Explicity Mesure.
+    - Explicit measures, also known simply as measures, are calculations that you can add to your model.
+1. What is compound Mesure.
+    - When a measure references one or more measures, it's known as a compound measure.
+    - Example ``` Profit = [Revenue] - [Cost] ```

 1. Calculated columns Vs measures

     - DAX beginners often experience a degree of confusion about calculated columns and measures.
 The following section reviews the similarities and differences between both.